diversitywoman/conference2015/_posts/star_awards/2013-07-17-Dagit_Deborah.md

 categories: star_award
 title: Dagit
 name:  Deborah Dagit
-position: President, Deb Dagit Diversity
+position: President, DEB DAGIT DIVERSITY
 image: Dagit_Deborah.jpeg
 published: true
 teaser: Deborah Dagit joined Merck as their Chief Diversity Officer in June 2001.
 She has had responsibility for global equal opportunity, employee relations, recruiting and staffing and diversity & inclusion and has now transitioned to lead Deb Dagit Diversity, a consulting firm that offers practical just-in-time resources, tools and support for diversity practitioners.